Ashwin-S-Nambiar/ashlog/content/notes/Public APIs/Imgflip.md

 ## Limitations
 * Many advanced endpoints (search, AI meme, automeme, GIFs) are **premium only**
 * Generated memes are **publicly accessible**; no private option
-* Content is not curated—filtering may be necessary for safe apps
+* Content is not curated filtering may be necessary for safe apps
 * Free tier can be throttled if abused

 ## Pricing